idemdev/Azure-Boot-Camp/ITProSession2-Monitoring/Readme.md

 _Agents have been installed_

-1. Now, we should be able to access many more metrics?
+1. Now, we should be able to access many more metrics...
 Take a look by scrolling down and clicking **Metrics** under the Monitoring section
 ![Many more metrics now available](Images/guestmetrics-metrics.JPG)

 _Many more metrics now available_

->You may notice if you select to view one of the metrics that a message "No Data Could be Loaded" appears? this is because no metric data has been collected yet since the agent has only recently been installed.
+>You may notice if you select to view one of the metrics that a message "No Data Could be Loaded" appears... this is because no metric data has been collected yet since the agent has only recently been installed.
 Ensure **Time Range** is set to "past hour" to provide the most granularity then give it a few minutes and try toggling the metric checkbox (such as Memory\Available Bytes) off and on again.

 1. Explore the new performance metrics available by toggling them on and off